losizm/scamper/README.md

 val server = HttpServer.config().request(req => Ok("Hello, world!")).create(8080)
 ```

-We'll use the remainder of this documentation to explain what goes into creating
+We'll use the remainder of this documentation to describe what goes into
-more practical applications.
+creating more practical applications.

 ### Server Configuration